jweezy24/BorEX_Implementation/README.md

-# BorEX_Implementation
+# Introduction
-This repo is an implementation of Borex a black-box sailency mapping algorithm presented by Kikuchi et al.
+This repo started as a black box sailency implementation.
+It has now changed to the code for analyzing the saliency of Instagram's model on their Android app.